DouglasNeuroInformatics/OpenDataCapture/docs/introduction/project-scope.md

 As a consequence of the collection of this structured data, the platform also aims to:
 1. Provide authorized users with real-time access to a dashboard that displays summary information about clients
-2. Provide authorized users with an easy way to extract collected data, including filtering by date collected, age, and sex
+2. Provide authorized users with an easy way to extract collected data